Injured Spouse vs Innocent Spouse Checklist

 Common Mistakes to Avoid

-Avoid these errors when filing injured spouse or innocent spouse claims: because once the IRS denies Form 8379, you cannot automatically file Form 8857 for the same return.
+- Do not file an injured spouse claim when you actually need an innocent spouse claim because once the IRS denies Form 8379, you cannot automatically file Form 8857 for the same return.

 Consequences of Inaction